littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Institutionalized Collectivism (Not Democratic, Materialist) - The regime operates by state control of industry and infrastructure. (-5% ship and building upkeep)

-Direct Revelation (Egalitarian or Pacifist, and Spiritualist) - The religious culture of this society values insights from personal experiences of the divine. (-10% expansion effect on Tradition cost)
+Direct Revelation (Egalitarian and Spiritualist) - The religious culture of this society values insights from personal experiences of the divine. (-10% expansion effect on Tradition cost)

 Royal Absolutism (Imperial, Authoritarian) - The monarch is the state, whose will is law without limit. (-25% to Governing Ethics Attraction penalty due to distance)